yanjia1777/tp/docs/team/irvinseet.md

 - Added diagram of System Architecture.
 - Added documentation for `Budget` Component.
+- Added implementation and design consideration of `BudgetManager`
 - Added some user stories.
 - Added manual testing for `set` function.
 - Added manual testing for `budget` function.